tusharmath/qio/packages/docs/fp/pure-functions.md

 2. **Deterministic:** Given the same input, the function will always return the same output.
 3. **Total:** The function is defined over the complete set of possible input values & doesn't ever throw exceptions or produce an anomaly.

-## Referential Transparency

-Pure functions are referentially transparent.
-This means in a program the function calls may be replaced by its value (or anything having the same value) without changing the behavior of the program.

-This is a powerful guarantee which allows devs to refactor code much more easily.

 ---

 Continue reading the [tutorial](../core/installation) to understand how QIO can be used to solve these problems.